 Do you have a lot of things that you no longer need or want in your home?
 Are you wondering what you should do with them?
 As a Professional Organizer, a question I get asked all the time is if someone should sell or donate the things they no longer need.

 Determining how to find out what to sell and what to donate doesn’t have to be difficult.
 In this article, I talk about my three criteria for deciding when you should sell your clutter versus just giving it away during your home organizing and downsizing efforts.

 Working as a Professional Organizer and someone who facilitates whole home downsizing, I handle a lot of things for my clients that they no longer want or need.
-Bags of clutter, carloads of stuff, and sometimes even truckloads of belongings, still in good condition.
+I see everything from bags of clutter to carloads of stuff, and sometimes even truckloads of belongings that are still in good condition.

 Criteria #1 What is the item worth?

 Diamond rings are valuable, a pair of socks are not valuable.
-You’ll want to find out if there is even a market for something.
-If you don’t know already, do a quick search on eBay, Facebook Marketplace, or Google to see if there are buyers and sellers for this kind of thing.
+You’ll want to find out if there is even a market for the thing you are getting rid of.
+If you don’t know already, do a quick search on eBay, Facebook Marketplace, Amazon, or Google to see if there are buyers and sellers for this kind of thing.

 Criteria #2 How much time do you have to dedicate to finding a buyer?